sivareddyit/qubership-envgene/docs/application-manifest.md

    4. Multiple non-app charts per application
    5. Xue-xue (???)
 2. Should the Application Manifest be compatible with other deployers?
-3. Should deploying a 3rd-party Application (Helm chart) require an App manifest??
+3. Should deploying a 3rd-party Application (Helm chart) require an Application manifest??
 4. Should profile overrides allow setting parameters not present in the baseline profile?
    1. As an application owner, I want to restrict the set of configurable performance parameters to prevents users from introducing unsupported configurations.
 5. Should CM provide access to baseline profiles?
    1. As a solution configurator, I need to modify performance parameters while seeing baseline values to prevent context switching
+6. Should user be able to customize some parameters from [deploy-descriptor.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-deploy-descriptoryaml) or [per service deployment-parameters.yaml](https://github.com/Netcracker/qubership-envgene/blob/feature/es_impovement_step_2/docs/calculator-cli.md#version-20deployment-parameter-context-per-service-deployment-parametersyaml) in **no Application Manifest** option?
+7. Should the user be able to introduce their own types in the component type in Application Manifest?

 ## Use Cases